JeremyC497/Literally-Anything/README.md

 ## Class(es), with fields and methods

-## Version 1 wish list
+## Version 1 improvements

-Improve the code so that the maze solver works even when not placed in a wall.
+Changed it so that it works even when placed in a wall.

-Adding a System.out.println() to all its moves is also a nice addition.

-## known bugs
-The explorer has to be placed on a coordinate that is not a wall.
-The explorer also cannot be placed outside of the maze when declaring coordinates.
+Would be benifical if there was a feature to print every move.